meco-group/fatrop/docs/getting_started.rst

 - Easy-to-use symbolic manipulation
 - State-of-the-art automatic differentiation
-- Access to different solvers besides fatrop
+- Access to different solvers beyond fatrop

 This interface is recommended for most users.
 Refer to the examples and cookbook for usage.